openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-linux.rst

    :maxdepth: 3
    :hidden:

-   Use Archive <install-openvino-linux/install-openvino-archive-linux>
+   Use Archive <install-openvino-archive-linux>
    Use PyPI <install-openvino-pip>
-   Use APT <install-openvino-linux/install-openvino-apt>
+   Use APT <install-openvino-apt>
-   Use YUM <install-openvino-linux/install-openvino-yum>
+   Use YUM <install-openvino-yum>
    Use Conda Forge <install-openvino-conda>
    Use vcpkg <install-openvino-vcpkg>
    Use Homebrew <install-openvino-brew>